 If you use the Symantec Web Gateway proxy, you can route outbound HTTP traffic and HTTPS traffic through a Symantec Data Loss Prevention (DLP) server.
 The Symantec DLP server discovers, monitors, and protects confidential data.
-The Symantec DLP server must run Network Prevent for Web version 11.0 or later.

 The connection to Symantec DLP is fail open.
 If there is a communication problem between Symantec Web Gateway and Symantec DLP, network traffic bypasses Symantec DLP without inspection.